Minister for Foreign Affairs Dr Vivian Balakrishnan’s Ministerial Statement on the Situation in Ukraine and its Implications

 Mr Speaker Sir,

-Since then, Ukraine has faced considerable domestic political turmoil, exacerbated by the separatist movements and tensions with Russia.
+2. Since then, Ukraine has faced considerable domestic political turmoil, exacerbated by the separatist movements and tensions with Russia.
 Twenty years after the Budapest Memorandum, Russia annexed Crimea in 2014 whilst the world watched.
 Conflicts on the ground in Donbas have continued for the past eight years, with episodic limited ceasefires.
 And beginning in spring 2021, Russia massed over 100,000 troops at its borders with Ukraine.
 In January 2022, cyberattacks were launched against the Ukrainian government websites.
-On the 21stof February 2022, Russia recognised two breakaway Ukrainian regions, and announced that Russian troops would start performing what it called, “peacekeeping operations”.
-On the 24thof February 2022, Russia announced the start of a “special military operation” in Ukraine.
+On the 21st of February 2022, Russia recognised two breakaway Ukrainian regions, and announced that Russian troops would start performing what it called, quote “peacekeeping operations”, unquote.
+On the 24th of February 2022, Russia announced the start of a “special military operation” in Ukraine.
 This was followed shortly by air, land and sea attacks on multiple targets across the whole of Ukraine.
 Russian ground forces including armoured formations rapidly entered Ukraine from the north, the south and the east, and have reached the capital Kyiv.

 First, whilst international law and diplomatic principles are essential, they are not sufficient.
 The Budapest Memorandum was supposed to guarantee Ukraine’s security by three nuclear powers – Russia, the US, and the UK.
 But agreements are only meaningful if the parties respect them, and if they can be enforced.
 The invasion of Ukraine demonstrates how quickly a vulnerable country can be overrun, especially when confronting a larger and more powerful opponent.
 This is the acute reality for all small countries, and Singapore is no exception.
 Russia’s annexation of Crimea in 2014, and Iraq’s invasion of Kuwait in 1990 are stark reminders of this.
 You cannot depend on others to protect your country.
 Thus, we must never lose the ability to defend and look after ourselves.
 This is why Singapore has invested consistently to build up a credible and strong SAF, and to maintain National Service as a fundamental element of our nationhood.
 The capability of the SAF must be undergirded by Singaporeans’ resolve – the iron determination of our people to fight and die, if need be, to defend what is ours and our way of life.
 Without such capability and resolve, no amount of diplomacy can save a country.